Dog owners in Tendring are being advised to take extra care when walking their pets on the beach.

 They are being asked to take simple precautions following two cases of Paralytic Shellfish Poisoning, (PSP) in North Norfolk and Suffolk.

-It has been confirmed that the death of a Siberian Husky after eating a shore crab at Felixstowe Ferry, Suffolk, last month is highly likely to have been because of PSP.
+It has been confirmed that the death of a Siberian Husky after eating a shore crab at Felixstowe Ferry, Suffolk, in February is highly likely to have been because of PSP.

 This follows similar findings in relation to a Golden Retriever that died after eating fish on the beach at Cley in North Norfolk on New Year’s Eve.